CapDevCostaRica/python_react_bootcamp/README.md

 # Important notes

-In the repository, you will find an .env example.
-Please copy it and rename the copy to .env; this will load environmental values for Docker.
+In the repository, you will find an .env.example Please copy it and rename the copy to .env; this will load environmental values for Docker.

 From there, you can run: